hous3master/stufast/README.md

 ---

-Stufast is a chromium extension for www.studocu.com to get free premium features.
+StuFast is a chromium extension for www.studocu.com to get free premium features.

 Note.
 This is a fork from the [original StuHack repo](https://github.com/isanchop/stuhack) 🧑‍💻